-- Continue participation in the Certified Local Government (CLG) program of the National Park Service with a focus on increasing Historic District Commission training and evaluating staff needs. - Engage in evaluation, designation, and implementation of the Delaware Byways Program.
+- Continue participation in the Certified Local Government (CLG) program of the National Park Service with a focus on increasing Historic District Commission training and evaluating staff needs. - Engage in promotion and implementation of corridor management efforts within the Delaware Byways Program that support historic preservation, promote tourism, and visitation for Downtown Dover.